Transformers are often an afterthought. They don’t experience failures that often – but when they do, the costs can be devastating.

 Here are questions you need to have the answers to if you’re curious about the health of your transformer.
 Often, answers to these questions will guide you towards repairing or replacing your transformer.
 If that is the case, ELSCO is here for you.

 Age is the biggest contributor to unplanned failures.
+A quality transformer should last for a while, but if you neglected to invest in a well-built transformer, you could be in for some trouble.
 Over time, dirt collection and heavy usage breaks your unit’s insulation down.
 If your transformer is over 20 years old, it’s worth considering its condition so that you’re not surprised by an unplanned failure.

 If you’ve already had an outage, this indicates that your transformer could have an issue, or was possibly damaged due to immediate power surge when the power coming back on.
 Additionally, some incidents could occur without your knowing, and could have weakened your transformer in the process.

 3. How Clean Is My Transformer?

 Dirt, dust, and residue can reduce the life, safety and performance of your transformer.
 Overtime, that buildup can degrade the insulation and cause your transformer to run hotter than it needs to.
 This can shorten its life.
 If your working conditions are unusually dirty or your transformer isn’t in a secure housing, you may want to consider your replacement options soon.

 A poor install could make your transformer noisy, reduce its performance and longevity.
 If your transformer has any of the following issues, you may want to take a closer look at the state of your transformer:

 – Bus bars are not directly connected to your facilities power unit (compare to flexible cable connection between bus bars)

 – The electrical hookups were not properly cleaned after varnishing

 – Your transformer’s base is sitting directly on concrete or steel, with no rubber feet